 Want to work on obtaining your certification this year?
 Here are some upcoming courses you can take.

 A proficient score must be achieved for three (3) exams:

 - Performance Measurement

-Once you meet the certification requirements of professional experience and/or degree, continuing professional education, and exams, you must complete the certification application form and submit it to the certification board for review and approval.
+Once you meet the certification requirements of professional experience and/or degree, continuing professional education, and exams, you must complete the certification application form and submit it to Whitney Afonso for review and approval.
 The deadline to apply typically coincides with the NCLGBA Planning Committee date.
 Each deadline will be communicated on the NCLGBA website and via the listserv.